Manu-sh/huffman/README.md

 Example, suppose you have to store a 3 bit prefix code `101` entry for the symbol `'c'` you will write:

 - 1 byte (the symbol `'c'`)
-- 2 byte the number of bits that compose the prefix code (3) in little endian
+- 1 byte the number of bits that compose the prefix code (3)
 - 1 byte (the prefix code) `101`+ 5 bit of garbage

 To read this prefix code the decompressor will read `(bits / 8.0).ceil()` bytes and will consider only the first 3 bits.